 Dr. Jan Busboom, Auditor, is a professor and extension specialist in the Department of Animal Sciences at Washington State University (WSU).
 In addition to his training and experience as a meat scientist and extension meat specialist, he has significant experience in beef, sheep and swine production.
 He is a leader of the Western (U.S.) Regional Beef Quality Assurance Program and the WSU Meat Animal Product Quality and Safety Team, as well as a member of the WSU Grass-fed Beef Production Systems Team.
 Jan was one of the leaders in the production of the Youth Quality Assurance and Animal Care Program published by Ohio State University.
 Jan and his wife, Janice, have a flock of 37 cross-bred ewes.
 They sell primarily project lambs for 4H and FFA projects and try to model and teach quality assurance and high-welfare care practices to these young producers.

 Callie Casteel, Farmer and Market Outreach Coordinator, is a Mississippi native who currently hails from Lyles, Tennessee.
 Callie has a background in increasing sustainable food in college dining and other markets.
 As a former sociology professor, she has also worked to incorporate food studies into the academic curriculum.
 Callie is passionate about connecting certified farms with new markets and teaching consumers about the intrinsic connections between animal health, environmental health and human health.
-Callie is responsible for farmer and consumer services in the Southeast region.
+Callie is responsible for farmer and consumer services in the South region.

 Andy Clifford, Auditor, was raised and lives on a mixed livestock farm in central Oklahoma where his family raises, horses, mules, cattle, wheat, hay and pastured pigs.
 Andy attended Oklahoma State University where he got his degree in Agricultural Education.
 Andy started his career working in public service with a post-graduate internship at the Oklahoma Water Resources Board, time spent as a meat inspector with the USDA where he gained invaluable experience in an array of meat processing establishments, and a few years as an FFA advisor at a rural Oklahoma school where he had numerous students win prestigious awards on the state and national level.
 The last few years Andy has split time managing his other business pursuits and farming with his wife Francesca and young son Henry.
 Andy’s hobbies include furniture building, livestock genetics, foraging native foods and an interest in water law and irrigation systems.